cloudify-cosmo/docs.getcloudify.org/content/cli/tenants.md

                   resources (users/tenants/user-groups), for each listed
                   resource.
 When set to `False` displays the total number of connected resources. (default:False)
+*  `--search TEXT`     Search tenants by name.
+The returned list will include only tenants that contain the given search pattern.
 *  `-o, --pagination-offset INTEGER`       The number of resources to skip;
                                   --pagination-offset=1 skips the first resource [default: 0]